abh676/Devops-cicd/README.md

-this file will contain tbe detials of how to dockerize the application, create pipelines, and automate the pipelines of the applications day 1 pres
+cccthis file will contain tbe detials of how to dockerize the application, create pipelines, and automate the pipelines of the applications day 1 pres